angseesiang/Deploying-Language-Model-APIs-with-Langchain/README.md

 ## 📜 License

 This repository is shared for **educational purposes**.
-Please credit if you use it in your work.
+Please credit if you use it in your own work.